 A while ago I posted about having the fear, in particular, me losing my confidence and ability to ride kickers.
+I also mentioned how much I now relied on my amazing impact shorts.

 This happened back in January 2009.
 When I returned to Morzine this year in March, I was dead set on correcting what had gone wrong.
 I was determined to get my confidence back and hit the Chapelle Park kicker line, again and again.
 It was a strange feeling: part of me wanted to go to a different resort so that I couldn’t hit those jumps, the other part didn’t want to consider any resort other than Avoriaz, because I felt like I had to conquer the fear…